 Climate change: international dimension

-Climate change poses a professional challenge to all planners and is prompting changes to the RTPI Vision for Planning.
-IDN Climate Change Champion Douglas McNab introduces the topic and gives it an international dimension.
-Read more
+Climate change poses a professional challenge to all planners and prompted changes to the RTPI Vision for Planning.
+Read more on this from Douglas McNab from the IDN.

 Low-lying countries are especially vulnerable, as shown in research carried out by an institute member on flood risk in Vietnam.
 Read more